Kris Bryant Player Props: Rockies vs. Nationals

 Kris Bryant At The Plate

+- Bryant has an OPS of .780, fueled by an OBP of .375 and a team-best slugging percentage of .405 this season.

-- Among qualified hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 49th, and he is 100th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 68th, and he is 111th in the league in slugging.

-- Bryant enters this game on a eight-game hitting streak.
-Over the course of his last outings, he's hitting .300.
+- Bryant will look to extend his nine-game hitting streak.
+He's batting .286 during his last outings.

-- Bryant has gotten a hit in all eight games this year, with more than one hit twice.
+- Bryant has gotten a hit in all nine games this season, with more than one hit twice.

-- In eight games played this year, he has not hit a home run.
+- In nine games played this season, he has not gone deep.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.